A Spatial-Spectral-Frequency Interactive Network for Multimodal Remote Sensing Classification: Methodology

 A fundamental step in our methodology is the transformation of spatial features into the frequency domain to enable feature recalibration based on frequency content.
-To this end, we employ the regularized 2D discrete cosine transform (DCT), formally defined for a single-channel input $\boldsymbol{x} \in \mathbb{R}^{H \times W}$ as:
+In the shallow stages, we implement the regularized 2D discrete cosine transform (DCT) for channel-dimension operations as it is real-valued and provides strong energy compaction for local channel-wise structure.
+Given a single-channel input $\boldsymbol{x} \in \mathbb{R}^{H \times W}$, it can be defined as:

 where $\boldsymbol{f^{Fre}} \in \mathbb{R}^{H \times W}$ is the resulting frequency spectrum.
 The normalization coefficients $C(u)$ are given by $C(u) = \sqrt{1/N}$ for $u=0$ and $C(u) = \sqrt{2/N}$ for $u>0$, where $N$ represents the length of the dimension.
 This ensures the orthogonality of the transform.